wtchen/datatools-ui/docs/user/editor/patterns.md

 - Dwell time – the time the vehicle rests at the stop

 ## Tutorial Video
-The following video demonstrates the creation and editing of patterns outlined above in a step by step manner.
+The following video demonstrates how to create patterns as outlined above, in a step by step manner.

 <iframe
     width="560"
     height="315"